 #3.
 Capture must be done on the immediate next move- Explanation

 Thus, this was everything about en passant legal in chess or not and what are the conditions for that.
 Hope you got and understood everything.
-Still if you have any doubts then you you can ask in comments section below.
-Share this article if you find helpful.
+Still, if you have any doubts then you can ask in the comments section below.
+Share this article if you find it helpful.

-How did en passant came into existence in chess – Every chess players should know this facts
+How did en passant come into existence in chess – Every chess player should know this fact

 But there was a flaw in this rule.
-Whenever a pawn moved on fifth rank its adjacent pawn could not capture it.
-This was bit of unfair, right?
-So somewhere around 15th century, to makeup this flaw en passant rule was made.
-This how en passant rule came into existence.
-Wasn’t it a very interesting history about en passant ?
+Whenever a pawn moved to fifth rank its adjacent pawn could not capture it.
+This was a bit unfair, right?
+So somewhere around the 15th century, to make up this flaw en passant rule was made.
+This is how en passant rule came into existence.
+Wasn’t it a very interesting history about en passant?